tgdwyer/tgdwyer.github.io/asteroids.md

  * `Rotate` - a ship rotation triggered by left or right arrows keys
  * `Thrust` - fire the boosters!
 Using the up-arrow key

-Each of these has some data, we'll model them as simple classes:
+Each of these actions has some data, we'll model them as simple classes (note that we need classes rather than anonymous interfaces here because the `instanceof` pattern-match used inside the `reduceState` function [below](#reducing-state) requires the presence of a constructor):
 ```typescript
 class Tick { constructor(public readonly elapsed:number) {} }
 class Rotate { constructor(public readonly direction:number) {} }